Former model and young son die in plunge from New York hotel

-A 47-year-old former model involved in a custody dispute plunged to her death from a Manhattan hotel Friday, according to three law enforcement sources.
+A 47-year-old former model and her 7-year-old son plunged to their deaths in what the New York Police Department has deemed a murder-suicide.
+The two were found unconscious after a fall from a New York hotel Friday.

-New York police found the bodies of Stephanie Nicolai and her 7-year-old son, Vincent, on a second-floor balcony of the Gotham Hotel, where the two were guests, police said.
+New York police found the bodies of Stephanie Nicolai and her 7-year-old son, Vincent, on a second-floor balcony of the Gotham Hotel, where they were guests, police said.
+The NYPD has determined that the mother’s death was a suicide, and the son’s death was a homicide.

 The bodies were discovered about 8:15 a.m.
 Friday after a 911 call about an unconscious woman and child at the 25-story boutique hotel on East 46th Street, according to police.

-Police believe Nicolai’s death was a suicide, the law enforcement sources said.
-Detectives are examining video from the area and speaking with people who knew her in their quest for a motive.
+Detectives are investigating the case and trying to determine a motive.
+Authorities are examining video from the area and speaking with people who knew the woman.

 The pair were staying in the hotel’s penthouse, according to CNN affiliate WABC.